-Join my next FREE hypnobirthing & antenatal taster session!
-10am on Saturday 23rd September - click here to book your place!
+Join my next FREE hypnobirthing & antenatal taster class!
+10am on Sunday 23rd January - click here to book your place!

 October 11, 2021

 What's the first thing that comes to mind when you think of "hypnobirthing"?

 Breathing?!
 (The cliched idea of a circle of pregnant couples all doing deep breathing together in some sort of weird dress rehearsal!)

 A few affirmations?
 (That episode from Friends where Chandler is trying to give up smoking....
 "You are a calm, confident woman...!"

 There are lots of stereotypes that come with the idea of hypnobirthing.
 Some are true (sure, there's a breathing technique or two!) but some are wildly wrong.
 And almost all under-estimate the breadth and depth of my hypnobirthing & antenatal course.

 Am I going to have you doing breathing techniques and repeating affirmations for 10 hours?
 Obviously not!
 That would be ridiculous and boring!
 So what is covered on my hypnobirthing & antenatal course?